 By joining the Sigma Tau Chapter of the Beta Beta Beta National Biological Honor Society at the Florida State University, you will be exposed to different fields of biology.
 Guest speakers at our meetings will provide their own perspective and experience on the research and career side of biology.
 Both biology and non-biology activities are planned for each semester to get our members involved.
 Through Tri-Beta you will have the opportunity to network with many professors and obtain first-hand news on upcoming events and volunteer opportunities in the FSU Department of Biology and the community.
 By attending meetings and participating in activities, you can accumulate points toward qualification for Induction as a Regular Member and National Member, as well as Biology Honor Cords for graduation.

 Beta Beta Beta Biological Honor Society is a society for students, particularly for undergraduates.
 Our Sigma Tau Chapter at Florida State University was founded as a branch of the National Organization in 2002, by Drs.
 Debra Ann Fadool and David Gowan.
 It seeks to encourage scholarly attainment in this field of learning by reserving its regular membership for those who achieve superior academic records and who indicates special aptitude for and major interest in the life sciences.
 It desires to cultivate intellectual interest in the natural sciences and to promote a better appreciation of the value of biological study and thus welcomes into associate membership all those students who are interested in biology.
 Beta Beta Beta also endeavors to extend the boundaries of man's knowledge of nature by encouraging new discoveries through scientific investigation and to this end encourages undergraduate students to begin research work and report their findings in the journal of the society, BIOS.
+Click here to learn more about BIOS, how to be published, or to review articles.

 It emphasizes, therefore, a three-fold program: